top of page

 "The sun also shines behind the clouds."
 Quote from Karl Friedrich Wilhelm Wander

-There is a mountain hut and a small campsite on Pico Ruivo where you can spend the night.
-The hut is called "Casa de Abrigo Pico Ruivo" and can be found under the following link: https://picoruivo.com/pt/.
-There were also many tents right next to the mountain hut.
-The landlord was extremely relaxed with me back then.
-I think it might still be possible to camp next to the hut for a small fee.
-Tip: The sunrise and sunset on Pico Ruivo were an incredible sensation.
-Goosebumps!
-Enjoy the following pictures in the slider!
+There is a mountain hut and a small campsite on Pico Ruivo.
+The hut is called ‘Casa de Abrigo Pico Ruivo’ and can be found under the following link: https://picoruivo.com/pt/.
+There were also numerous tents right next to the mountain hut.
+The landlord of the hut was very relaxed back then, and I suspect that camping next to the hut is still possible today for a small fee.

 Don't forget to take an emergency bivouac with you.
 It consists of an emergency blanket that is cold-resistant, a whistle and a mini compass.
 It should be in your rucksack on every hike anyway.